Diskless mini PC walkthrough

 At boot, the live ISO:

-- mounts the USB device
+- finds the USB device from the remembered device,

-- restores
+/media/routerd-usb - restores

-routerd/router.yaml - prepares
+/media/routerd-usb/routerd/router.yaml - prepares

 /run/routerd/logsas tmpfs - applies the router configuration